Sunday League runs throughout the curling season. The Sunday League Coordinator welcomes help of any kind, from once to weekly or special events.

 - Game play: Games consist of 8 ends and must be completed within 2 hours.

-- 4th End Break: a 5 minute break, as outlined on page 35 (5) of the Rules of Curling.
+- Fourth End Break: a 5 minute break, as outlined on page 35 (5) of the Rules of Curling.

 - A team can start with three players; having the first two players throw 3 rocks each.
 If a player of a team with just three players finds that one of the three players needs to leave due to illness, accident or other extenuating circumstances, then the game will be forfeited by this team regardless of the score.

-- Cancelling of a game: should be done with as much prior notice as possible to the opposing team and also to the Sunday League Coordinator at email@example.com The cancelling team may have to take a loss.
+- Cancelling of a game: should be done with as much prior notice as possible to the opposing team and also to the Sunday League Coordinator at email@example.com.
+The Coordinator will make every effort to accommodate team’s requests for byes, but only two byes per round will be allowed.
+After that, the team will record a forfeit.

 - Officials: There are no Officials on site so coaches will need to use their best judgement and keep the best interests of the participants and spectators in mind.